Skip to main content

 Pair id_field with output_fields_type

 v1.5.x adds a new output_fields_type field to ModelRequestParameters.
-Setting id_field without output_fields_type=OutputFieldsType.INCLUDE_ID now raises a ValueError.
-Code that previously set only id_field must be updated.
+In v1.5.0 through v1.5.3, setting id_field without output_fields_type=OutputFieldsType.INCLUDE_ID raises a ValueError.
+Update code that sets only id_field. v1.6.x drops this requirement.

 v1.4.xv1.5.x